-Head to knee pose, or janu sirsasana (JAH-new shear-SHAHS-anna), may look like a forward fold, but in practice it’s much more of a twist.
-Accessible for students at all levels, janu sirsasana stretches hamstrings, back, and groin while offering the benefits of a twist, such as massaging and stimulating internal organs.
+Janu sirsasana (JAH-new shear-SHAHS-anna), may look simple, but it combines elements of a forward fold, twist, and side body stretch.
+Head to knee pose stretches the hamstrings, back, and groin while offering the benefits of a twist, such as massaging and stimulating internal organs.
 Because it is soothing to the central nervous system, janu sirsasana is a great way to relieve stress in the body and mind.

 Philosophy + Origin

-- If folding foward causes discomfort, use a folded blanket under the pelvis to help keep a forward tilt.
+- Use a folded blanket under the pelvis to help keep a forward tilt.

-- Place a folded blanket or bolster under the knee of the extended leg to offer support, especially if the knee doesn’t easily touch the ground.
+- Place a folded blanket or bolster under the knee of the extended leg to offer support, especially if the knee doesn’t readily touch the ground.

-- Use a strap to help reach the foot of the extended leg in order to deepen the stretch in the hamstrings.
+- Use a strap to help reach the foot of the extended leg in order to deepen the stretch in the hamstrings while keeping the spine long.

 - To deepen the stretch and increase the intensity of this pose, widen your legs to more than ninety degrees apart.